bSchnepp/Feral/README.md

 # FERAL KERNEL

 ## What is Feral?
-Feral is an experimental monolithic kernel, which is intended for use by my Waypoint operating system.
-It's primary goals are flexibility, compatibility, security, and performance, roughly in that order.

-Feral is designed to run on recent PCs, as of 2020, with the core architecture belonging to either the "Skylake" or direct descendants such as "Kaby Lake", "Ice Lake", and "Coffee Lake", as well as the "Zen" microarchitecture, and it's immediate descendants, such as "Zen+", "Zen 2", and "Zen 3", where the firmware is either compatible with BIOS, as a traditional PC, or is compatible with UEFI version 2.8.
-As such, certain x86 systems like "Liverpool" or "Scorpio" are not supported, as well as legacy x86 PCs like the PC AT and it's many clones.
+Feral is a monolithic kernel, just as a small hobby project to build a complete operating system from scratch, even if that's very slowly.

+Feral is designed to run on recent PC systems with a reasonably compatible BIOS.
+For now, Feral does not support UEFI, although a port is in progress.

 ## Supported Hardware